Falcon 4.0: Gameplay

 The game's story begins in the early 1990s with North Korean forces invading South Korea.
 The United States deploys extensive support to the South, including military aircraft, armored forces, and naval vessels.
 The rest of the game plays out in response to the player's actions, potentially involving China and Russia.
 Japan has an airbase, but plays no role in the conflict itself.
-Because of the game's story content, which involves war in the Korean Peninsula, it was banned in South Korea until 2003.Falcon 4.0s gameplay parallels actual fighter pilot combat operations.
+Because of the game's story content, which involves war in the Korean Peninsula, it was banned in South Korea until 2003.

+Falcon 4.0s gameplay parallels actual fighter pilot combat operations.
 First, over 30 training scenarios acquaint the player with F-16 maneuvering, avionics operation, and various USAF protocols.
 After training, the player may start the primary gameplay mode in the campaign, which simulates participation in a modern war.
 Alternatively, the player may engage in dogfight mode, which provides an individual air engagement without any continuous context, or create what are effectively miniature campaigns, known as "Tactical Engagements".

 The results of the player's performance are used to generate a 'logbook'.
 This contains details such as flight hours, air-to-air and air-to-ground kills, decorations, a name and photo, and the current rank of the player.
 Good performance (such as eliminating large numbers of enemy ground units, or surviving a difficult engagement) during a mission may lead to the award of a decoration or promotion; conversely, poor performance (destroying friendly targets or ejecting from the aircraft for no good reason) can lead to demotion or court-martial.

 Campaign gameplay has two primary stages, briefings and missions.
-The briefing section is used to handle the planning of flights and packages (a number a flights grouped together for mutual support in obtaining a military objective), assignment of steerpoints for determining the route of a given flight, and the weapons loadout used by the aircraft.
+The briefing section is used to handle the planning of flights and packages (a number of flights grouped together for mutual support in obtaining a military objective), assignment of steerpoints for determining the route of a given flight, and the weapons loadout used by the aircraft.
 It is also possible to issue instructions to each ground unit manually, overriding the AI's handling of the war.
 As is the situation for real life pilots, it is of the utmost importance that the player examines closely all of the data presented here to perform well during the mission, in order to best formulate a plan of action when actually flying the jet.
 Failing to note the location and abilities of enemy SAM sites or CAP aircraft and account for methods of defeating these will almost certainly result in a short flight.